reserve-protocol/protocol/docs/deployment-variables.md

 Default value: `573038343750` = a half life of 14 days.

-Mainnet reasonable range: 1e10 to 1e13
+Reasonable range: 1e10 to 1e13

 To calculate: `ln(2) / (60*60*24*desired_days_in_half_life)`, and then multiply by 1e18.